natar-io/Papart-examples/papart-examples/DepthCamera/PlaneSetCalibration/README.md

 # How To
 ![interface](https://github.com/potioc/Papart-examples/blob/master/papart-examples/DepthCamera/PlaneSetCalibration/planesetcalibration_interface.png)

+You will have to print the file: `sketchbook/libraries/PapARt/data/markers/big-calib.svg` in A3 format.

 The interface contains a slider PlaneUP (top left), a toggle button UseAR (left) and a Save button (bottom left).
 You can also see 4 draggables items that should be dragged to represent the four angles of the calibration sheet.

 There are two modes: a mode using only the color camera feed, and a mode displaying the depth data from the kinect with color added.
 Use the toggle button UseAR to switch between modes.

-**Important**: We recommend to choose the mode depending on physical and luminosity parameters: for example the Kinect Depth Mode is not very performant with low luminosity and black materials (but it reflects more of a real set of depth data) ; whereas the AR mode uses the color camera and adds depth data above it so it can be used to set touch on black screens for example.
+**Important**: We recommend to choose the mode depending on physical and luminosity parameters: for example the Kinect Depth Mode is not very performant with low luminosity and black materials (but it reflects more of a real set of depth data) ; whereas the AR mode uses the color camera and adds depth data above it so it can be used to set touch on a black screen for example.

 ##Augmented Reality Mode